 Two decades of war has ravaged the mountainous country of Afghanistan.
 Healthcare is one of the major casualties.
 Over 40% of children aged 0-5 suffer from chronic malnutrition, 85,000 die of diarrhea each year and the Infant Mortality Rate is 73.
 The country accounts for the world’s second highest mortality rate for children below the age of 5.
 There is one health facility for approximately 27,000 people and 25% people do not have access to healthcare.

-Now CARE Hospitals and the Abraaj Group Healthcare Fund (AGHF), have collaborated with the Afghan Red Crescent Society to provide treatment to Afghani children suffering from Congenital Heart Disease (CHD).
+Now CARE Hospitals and the Abraaj Group Healthcare Fund (AGHF) have collaborated with the Afghan Red Crescent Society, an international charitable organization, to provide treatment to Afghani children suffering from Congenital Heart Disease (CHD).
 The Afghan Red Crescent Society (ARCS) is the Afghan affiliate of the International Federation of Red Cross and Red Crescent Societies.

-Abraaj and CARE are committed to provide world-class surgical care at 40% subsidized rates.
+Abraaj and CARE are committed to provide world-class surgical care to 500 children at 40% subsidized rates.
 This is first time that the Afghan Red Crescent Society has entered into an association with a healthcare partner outside Delhi.

 Faizullah, father of young Musavir who recently received treatment at CARE Hospitals, Banjara Hills, Hyderabad, says, “The doctor explained to us in detail about the treatment and the risks involved in it.
 It gave me a lot of confidence for the surgery and I am very happy with the results now.
 Not only me, the other 12 children’s parents, who came along with us from Afghanistan are happy with the results.
 When we return to Afghanistan, we would recommend CARE Hospitals for anybody suffering with a cardiac problem.”
-Watch Mr Faizullah’s video here.

 Ezat Mir, whose baby Babel Zehra had a hole in her heart, says “My daughter’s surgery was performed and I am really satisfied with the treatment.
 I had complete faith in the doctors, that they would give their best and was 100% confident about the surgery.
 The doctors and the nursing staff were very cooperative; I gained confidence when I spoke to them.
 The nursing staff was very affectionate, and they always treated us like their family.
 I will recommend this hospital for people across the world and especially for the people in Afghanistan who suffer from cardiac aliments.
 They have to visit India and especially CARE Hospitals in Hyderabad for quality surgery and good results.
 I can challenge you that you can’t find a hospital like CARE Hospital.”
 Watch Mr. Ezat Mir’s video here.